 Armed men hijack a New York City subway train, holding the passengers hostage in return for a ransom, and turning an ordinary day's work for dispatcher Walter Garber into a face-off with the mastermind behind the crime.

 Whip Whitaker is a commuter airline pilot.
 While on a flight from Orlando to Atlanta something goes wrong and the plane starts to fly erratically.
 With little choice Whip crashes the plane and saves almost all on board.
-When he wakes up in the hospital, his friend from the airline union introduces him to a lawyer who tells him there's a chance he could face criminal charges because his blood test reveals that he is intoxicated with alcohol and cocaine.
+When he wakes up in the hospital, his friend from the airline union introduces him to a lawyer who tells him there's a chance he could face criminal charges because his blood test reveals that he was intoxicated with alcohol and cocaine.
 He denies being impaired, so while an investigation is underway, he is told to keep his act together.
 However, letting go of his addiction is not as easy as it seems...
 Written by

 See more »